balena-os/meta-balena/README.md

 All you have to do is replace the splash/resin-logo.png file that you will find in the first partition of our images (boot partition) with your own image.
 NOTE: As it currently stands plymouth expects the image to be named resin-logo.png.

-### Build flavors and selecting the docker image to be injected in the BTRFS partition
+### Build flavors and selecting the docker image to be injected in the Data partition

 We currently distinguish two types of builds:
 * builds that are connectable to resin by including all the software bits needed for communication with resin infrastructure